Natural Herbal Treatment and Prevention

 Boost the immunity system which is very important in viral diseases.

-It can inhibit the growth of hepatitis B virus by down-regulating the proteins responsible for the multiplication of this virus.
+It can inhibit the growth of hepatitis B virus by down-regulating the protein complex (NF-kB), responsible for the multiplication of this virus.

 It has been used in Ayurvedic medicine for more than 1000 years.
 Can be employed as an effective alternative and complementary treatment against Hepatitis C; effectively inhibited HCV replication which resulted in reduced HCV RNA titer and translation level of viral proteins.